-Acknowledgement to The LSU-Wetmore Mycobacterial Disease Clinical REDCap Registry and Biospecimen Bank Program Grant Support through Wetmore Trust.
+Acknowledgement: LSU-Wetmore Mycobacterial Disease Clinical REDCap Registry and Biospecimen Bank Program Grant Support through Wetmore Trust.
+With the support of this start up support, we are in the process of assessment of 45 subjects enrolled in our registry in our Phase 1 plan.